-Relating to Status Cate gory Value Obligation Reference Covered procurements Procurement documentation 1 1 ≥\$680,000 ≥\$9.584 million The EPP Direction differentiates between an open approach to market (OAM) and procurement documentation.
-An OAM is an invitation (such as a notice or post) to participate in a procurement that is publicly available on NSW eTendering (refer Notifying and briefing the market below for further details).
+Relating to Status Cate gory Value Obligation Reference Covered procurements Procurement documentation ≥\$680,000 ≥\$9.584 million The EPP Direction differentiates between an open approach to market (OAM) and procurement documentation.
+An OAM is an invitation (such as a notice or post) to participate in a procurement that is publicly available on NSW eTendering (refer Notifying and Briefing the Market below for further details).
 Procurement documentation sets out the terms and conditions of the procurement, along with conditions for participation, specifications for the goods and services to be provided, and evaluation criteria.
-PBD-2019-05 Enforceable Procurement Provisions % ≥\$680,000 ≥\$9.584 million Procurement documentation must include: • the nature, scope and the quantity of the required goods or services • any technical specifications or requirements • any conditions for participation in the procurement (see below) • the evaluation criteria and, if applicable, their relative importance • any dates for the delivery of goods or services • any other terms or conditions relevant to the evaluation of submissions.
+PBD-2019-05 Enforceable Procurement Provisions ≥\$680,000 ≥\$9.584 million Procurement documentation must include: the nature, scope and the quantity of the required goods or services any technical specifications or requirements any conditions for participation in the procurement (see below) the evaluation criteria and, if applicable, their relative importance any dates for the delivery of goods or services any other terms or conditions relevant to the evaluation of submissions.
 Cl.
-18 PBD-2019-05 Enforceable Procurement Provisions Conditions for participation ≥\$680,000 ≥\$9.584 million Conditions for participation are used to identify suppliers that have the capacity and ability to fulfil the procurement.
+18 PBD-2019-05 Enforceable Procurement Provisions

+Relating to Status Category Value Obligation Reference Conditions for participation ≥\$680,000 ≥\$9.584 million Conditions for participation are used to identify suppliers that have the capacity and ability to fulfil the procurement.
 They are different from the evaluation criteria.
 Cl.
-16 PBD-2019-05 Enforceable Procurement Provisions % Q ≥\$680,000 ≥\$9.584 million You must only set conditions for participation that ensure the supplier has the legal capacity, financial capacity and commercial and technical ability to fulfil the procurement, on the basis of the supplier's business activities wherever they have occurred. % 1 ≥\$680,000 ≥\$9.584 million You must not: discriminate against any supplier due to its degree of foreign affiliation, ownership, location or the origin of its goods and services require suppliers to have prior experience in Australia require suppliers to have prior contracts with a government agency in Australia.
+16 PBD-2019-05 Enforceable Procurement Provisions ≥\$680,000 ≥\$9.584 million You must only set conditions for participation that ensure the supplier has the legal capacity, financial capacity and commercial and technical ability to fulfil the procurement, on the basis of the supplier's business activities wherever they have occurred. § 2 ≥\$680,000 ≥\$9.584 million You must not: discriminate against any supplier due to its degree of foreign affiliation, ownership, location or the origin of its goods and services require suppliers to have prior experience in Australia require suppliers to have prior contracts with a government agency in Australia.
+Covered procurements 1 ≥\$680,000 ≥\$9.584 million You must include any conditions for participation in the procurement documentation and provide a summary in the OAM for a procurement.
+Cl.
+16 PBD-2019-05 Enforceable Procurement Conditions for participation 8 ≥\$680,000 ≥\$9.584 million You must: invite all suppliers that demonstrate they meet the conditions for participation to participate in the procurement, or include them on the relevant procurement list, and base your assessment solely on the conditions for participation that you have specified in the procurement documentation.
+Provisions Specifications 2 ≥\$680,000 ≥\$9.584 million You must set out specifications: as performance and functional requirements using international standards, except where they would not meet your requirements in generic terms.
+Cl.
+17 PBD-2019-05 Enforceable Procurement Provisions